cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 However, which model/eval dataset combination to use is not the only piece of information required for a proper entry in the "curve_sources" field.
 A curve_source must also indicate which classes to use when plotting ROC curves.
-This need is resolved by the introduction of a "classes" field to the schema.
+This need is resolved by the introduction of a "classes" field in the stanza.
 The "classes" field may appear as a peer to the "tests" field, or as a field *inside* a test.
 If the "classes" field appears in both locations, the "classes" field inside the test is chosen.
 Consider the following
 example: